-FIPS 140-2 Role BIG-IP Role Purpose of Role Crypto Officer Administrator strator Main administrator of the of the BIG-IP module.
-This role has complete access t all objects in the module.
+FIPS 140-2 Role BIG-IP Role Purpose of Role Main administrator of the of the BIG-IP module.
+This role has complete access to all objects in the module.
 Entities with this role cannot have other roles within the module.
 User Auditor Entity who can view all configuration data on the module, including logs and archives.
 Certificate Manager Entity who manages digital certificates and keys.
 Firewall Manager Grants a user permission to manage all firewall rules and supporting objects.
 Notably, the Firewall Manager role has no permission to create, update, or delete non-network firewall configurations, including Application Security or Protocol Security policies. iRule Manager Grants a user permission to create, modify, view, and delete iRules.
 Users with this role cannot affect the way that an iRule is deployed.
 Operator Grants a user permission to enable or disable nodes and pool members.
-When granted terminal access.

-FIPS 140-2 Role BIG-IP Role Purpose of Role Resource Manager Grants a user access to all objects on the module except BIG-IP user accounts.
+Resource Manager Grants a user access to all objects on the module except BIG-IP user accounts.
 With respect to user accounts, a user with this role can view a list of all user accounts on the module but cannot view or change user account properties except for their own user account.
 Users with this role cannot have other user roles on the module.
 User Manager Entity who manages User Role accounts.